 Days after the parade madness, ready for a “second course” of stimulation in Trogir (which has been on UNESCO’s World Heritage List since 1997).
 So, one early morning, we stopped at the cathedral’s portal to soak up the early-morning sun.
 With the city’s residents on their morning commutes, criss-crossing the neighboring town square in a hurried fashion, we had the portal all to ourselves.
 (I can only imagine what it’s like in the summertime as a sea of shutterbugs elbow each other for snapping space!)

 Not surprisingly, the cathedral is Trogir’s most prominent monument.
 Started in 1213, and finished in the seventeenth century, it incorporates Romanesque and Gothic architectural characteristics into its design.

 One of the exterior’s highlights — its west portal — was completed by a local master named Radovan, along with some of his pupils and followers.
 The portal depicts religious motifs: scenes from the Gospels, saints, apostles and even exotic animals.
 Ashamed Adam and Eve stand atop two protruding lions.

 When you’re there in person, it’s easy to get lost in the details, but it’s remarkable to consider that these sculptures are nearly 800 years old!
 With the exception of Eve’s missing nostril and the couple’s slightly-snipped fingertips, the artwork is intact.
 With today’s all-too-common practice of building shoddy, impermanent structures, I wonder what architectural legacy we’ll leave behind to future generations?

 In a future post, I’ll share interior images from this magnificent cathedral, and if I muster up the courage, I’ll conquer the infamous bell tower climb.
 (One of my well-travelled readers alerted me that the St. Lawrence Tower ascent can be quite terrifying!)
 Until then, enjoy these images of Radovan’s masterpiece!

 Where in the World?

 - The Church of Saint Lawrence, known locally as Katedrala Sv.
-Lovre, has limited visiting hours.
-Be sure to check what they are before your visit.
-As of March 2013, the cathedral is only open from 0900-1200, and during church services.
-During the height of tourist season, it seems it is also open in the afternoons from 1600-1900.
-When we visited, there was an 18 kuna fee to climb the bell tower.
+Lovre, has limited visiting hours, which vary based upon the season.
+When we visited in 2013, there was an 18 kuna fee to climb the bell tower.

 - For more information, visit the Tourist Board of Trogir.